Erik Bazinyan: Bazinyan vs. Phinn

 Bazinyan was scheduled to make the seventh defense of his NABF super middleweight title and for the vacant WBA Continental (North America) super middleweight title against veteran Shakeel Phinn on April 11, 2024, however the fight was postponed to May 2, 2024, after Bazinyan became ill.
 Bazinyan earned his first draw against Phinn in a rather controversial fashion after being outclassed by Phinn.

 Bazinyan vs. Munguia

 Bazinyan was scheduled to face Jaime Munguia in a super middleweight bout at Desert Diamond Arena in Glendale, AZ on September 20, 2024.
 Bazinyan lost the fight by knockout in the 10th round.

 Bazinyan vs. Butler

 Bazinyan was scheduled to face Steven Butler in Montreal, Quebec, Canada on March 14, 2025.
 On February 26, 2025 it was reported that Bazinyan suffered an injury, a sprain of the deltoid ligament in his right ankle, and the fight was canceled.
 On April 23, 2025, it was reported that the fight was rescheduled for June 27, 2025, in Québec City, Canada.
 After the fight was once again postponed, on September 12, 2025, it was announced that the new date for the event would be November 13, 2025, in Montreal.
+The fight was cancelled once more after Bazinyan sustained an unspecified injury.